Bill Clinton Says He “Did The Right Thing” During The Monica Lewinsky Case — VIDEO

-Bill Clinton Says Monica Lewinsky Isn’t Owed An Apology Because He “Did The Right Thing”
+Bill Clinton Says Monica Lewinsky Isn’t Owed An Apology & He “Did The Right Thing” — CORRECTION

 #MeToo has really managed to change the atmosphere surrounding issues of sexual harassment and sexual assault, but even now that the initial furor has died down, it appears as though some perceptions of past events won't change.
 Bill Clinton spoke out on the Monica Lewinsky case on NBC's Today show, and he said that he "did the right thing."

-Note: Correction: A previous headline misrepresented Bill Clinton’s comments.
-It has been updated to accurately represent his statement.